 Medical Administrative Assistant Certificate

-The Medical Administrative Assistant certificate track will prepare graduates to work in a variety of hospitals and other healthcare-related businesses and settings.
-The program also provides flexible scheduling through its open-entry/open-exit classroom environment.
-Students will participate in hands-on, true-to-life work situations in order to become a skilled office professional upon graduation.
+The Medical Administrative Assistant track will prepare graduates to work in a variety of hospitals and other healthcare-related businesses and settings.
+Students w will participate in hands-on, true-to-life work situations in order to become a skilled office professional.

 Studies will range from standard office skills and office procedures to developing expertise in Internet, e-mail, project management, and Microsoft Office software.
-The program, tailor made for today's healthcare office professional, will provide the knowledge to efficiently handle medical coding, billing and terminology, and electronic medical transcription.
-Mastering such skills will give you the edge today's employers are looking for in medical administrative assistants.
+This program, tailor made for today’s healthcare office professional, will provide the knowledge to efficiently handle medical coding, billing, and terminology.

-Graduates of this program are prepared for positions such as: medical administrative assistant, medical office assistant, medical records assistant, and medical secretary.
-Students completing required courses will be eligible to take the exam for Microsoft Office Specialist (MOS) certification, the globally recognized standard for desktop skills with Microsoft Office Suite (Word, Excel, PowerPoint, Access, and Outlook).
+Students completing required courses will be eligible to take the exam for Microsoft Office Specialist (MOS) certification, the globally recognized standard for desktop skills with the Microsoft Office Suite (Word, Excel, PowerPoint, Access, and Outlook).

 Curriculum - 1st Year